 As you can see, it’s all about paring down without sacrificing the overall feel.
 Do you really need the extra super fancy table setting or the gilt-encrusted whatever?
 Probably not.
 If you follow these 10 money-saving wedding tips, you can have a wedding that is both beautiful and affordable.

-I was asked to write a guest post on the Valpak blog about 10 Ways to Save Money from the Mother of the Bride.
-I’d love for you to share any additional money saving wedding tips you may have.
+My post was featured on the Valpak blog here: 10 Ways to Save Money from the Mother of the Bride.

 If you have already planned a wedding, how did you save money?
 Do you have some things you would do differently to cut costs?